 PART A-RESEARCH PROCESSES IN HUMAN MOVEMENT

-Physical Education III.
+Two of Physical Education I, II or III.

 To introduce students to basic research processes applicable to the study of human movement; develop competence in the use of current methods of measuring human movement; conduct a simple research project.